sdatth/dotfiles/README.md

 You will need `gmake`

-Run the command to install necessary packages for your distributions
+Run the command to install necessary packages and get my config files for FreeBSD
 ```bash
 make freebsd
 ```